 This is the third installment of a new video series in partnership with Osmosis, a group that focuses on health science education, highlighting the basics of several nutrition topics.
-Click here to watch the first video in the series, “Fundamentals of Fats”.
-Click here to watch the second video in the series, “Hydration: It’s a Fluid Situation”.
+Click here to watch the video on carbs and sugars.

 Carbohydrates play many roles in our diet.
 They provide us with energy, sweeten lemonade, balance out an acidic miso soup, fuel yeast in rising dough and alcohol, and help preserve jams and jellies.
 Carbohydrates consist of both simple sugars, which are little ring-shaped molecules made of carbon, hydrogen and oxygen, as well as more complex carbohydrates, which are formed when simple sugars link up together to make long chains.
 Sugars are found naturally in plants like fruits, vegetables and grains, as well as animal products like milk and cheese.
 Added sugars are the sugars that get added as an ingredient when making foods like cereals, ketchup, energy bars and salad dressings.
 Even if the sugar being added comes from a natural source like sugar cane or honey, it’s still considered an added sugar.